-Moving slowly and curiously, a huge polar bear wandered along the edge of rocks in full view, with self-assurance and swagger.
+Moving slowly and curiously, a huge polar bear wandered along the edge of rocks in full view.
 I was on a whale watching boat in Churchill, Manitoba, as part of Frontiers North Adventures’ Big Five Safari, and did not think it was possible to exceed the level of exhilaration and amazement I had already experienced, having spent the duration of the trip surrounded by majestic belugas popping up intermittently.

 Talk about having one of those surreal moments!
 The previous evening, I had been pointing my camera at the clear, star-lit sky, capturing the subtle green notes of the Northern Lights – something I thought was impossible during the lighter summer months.
 And this was all within 24 hours of arriving in Churchill.
 I knew now why this tiny town on the Hudson Bay was such a magical place to visit.